 of storing the entire row in the index node if it fits (as do the

-remain in the B-tree node, minimizing the number of overflow pages
+are likely to remain in the B-tree node, minimizing the number of

 COMPRESSED row format uses similar internal

 details for off-page storage as the